FRAUD RESOURCE CENTER

 Occasionally such situations arise from mistaken identity: A legitimate debt collection agency slips up, confusing a consumer with a debtor who has a similar name (an error known as “debt tagging”).
 Often, though, it’s a scammer, combining bits of personal information harvested from sources such as old loan applications and hacked accounts to fabricate bogus debts that consumers might be deceived into thinking are real.
 Some large-scale operators package these phony liabilities into portfolios and sell them to debt brokers for collection.

 In recent years, federal and state authorities have upped the pressure on abusive collectors and phantom-debt predators.
 A joint crackdown by the FTC, other federal agencies and authorities in 16 states produced more than 50 cases in 2019 and 2020, putting many collectors out of business and securing multimillion-dollar judgments.

 But the problem remains widespread.
 In 2020, the FTC received more than 53,000 consumer reports of collectors using abusive or threatening tactics or trying to collect money that wasn't owed, an 8 percent increase from 2019.

 - A supposed debt collector threatens to have you arrested, something the CFPB says legitimate collectors should not do.

 - The caller demands immediate payment.

-- The caller wants you to pay via wire transfer or prepaid debit card.
+- The caller wants you to pay via gift card, wire transfer or prepaid debit card.
 These are methods favored by scammers because they’re difficult to trace.